Jaguars self-destruct bills, breathtaking 9-6 loss - ExBulletin

 Jaguars self-destruct bills, breathtaking 9-6 loss

-The Buffalo Bills had 12 penalties, including five personal fouls and three turnovers and still had chances to win.

-Buffalo nonetheless delivered a stench to Jacksonville on Sunday, a 9-6 shock that should help refocus a team that had been favorites to win the Super Bowl.
+Buffalo still delivered a smelly to Jacksonville on Sunday, a 9-6 shock that should help refocus a team that had been the favorites to win the Super Bowl.

 This result for the Bills (5-3) was humiliating, humiliating and, hopefully, a wake-up call.